jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 #### /media/card

 You will need to create a mount point on your workstation for the copy scripts to use.
-You only have to do this once.

     scott@hex:~$ sudo mkdir /media/card

+You only have to create this directory once.

 #### copy_boot.sh